 If you have the in-house capabilities to develop your own software, then maybe you don’t necessarily need to outsource all your software development needs.
 However, more complicated programs take time to develop, especially considering the fact that the seven stages aren’t exactly linear.
 Depending on the outcome, you might have to repeat Analysis through to Testing several times before you come up with a working program that just needs to be maintained.

 Software development outsourcing can free up a lot of your team’s time by handling the more complicated processes.
 Depending on the company you outsource it to and your contract with them, you can divide the workload as much or as little as you need to.
 You can have them handle all seven stages and just pay for the rights to own the program.
-Your team can plan, analyze, and design the software, and then outsource the actual development.
+Your software development team can plan, analyze, and design the software, and then outsource the actual development.
 Alternatively, you can outsource just the maintenance.

 There are a multitude of options and alternatives regarding software development outsourcing which you can utilize to your advantage.